StreatCodes/ghost/README.md

 ## Ghost

-A story based coding challange inspired by advent of code.
+A story based coding challenge inspired by advent of code.